Human Resource And Management

 • Were the risks associated can be caused as a result of natural disasters?

-A proper feasibility analysis, keeping in mind the current weather, time framework and property insurance should be considered.
+A proper feasibility analysis should be conducted, keeping in mind the current weather, time framework, and property insurance.
 It should be a long, tedious process of careful planning (Kolluru et al., 1996).

 The most important thing to consider for property loss prevention is budget.
-It is important to assess; what will be the incurring costs as result of property damage and how much investment should be made to prevent property damage (Shapiro,2005).
+It is important to assess what the incurring costs will be as a result of property damage and how much investment should be made to prevent property damage (Shapiro,2005).

 The budget also depends on the following factors (Payne, Heath & Gale., 1999):